omar-polo/blog/resources/posts/finite-automata-godot.md

 can be the player, or an enemy, or even some other entity (such as an object that can receive inputs).
 A state machine is a collection of states, only one of which can be enabled and receive inputs.
-We can, of course, change the state whenever we want.
+We can, of course, change to another state whenever we want.

 For instance, let's say that we have a player that can run and dash, if we model the player with a state machine we can define two state,